-The Biblical Open Theism belief that the Bible depicts God as God truly is.
+Furthermore, the Biblical Open Theism belief is that the Bible depicts God as God truly is.
 The God of the Bible is truly loving, powerful, righteous, faithful, vengeful, relational, and desperately beautiful.
 God raises up nations and destroys them (Isaiah 40:23).
 God is heartbroken by rebellion and exacts retribution (Genesis 6:6-7).
 God pleads with His people to return to Him and attempts everything He possibly can to make them love Him (Isaiah 5:4).
 God is nauseated by heinous sin (Jeremiah 19:5).
 God forgets His people’s sin for God’s own sake (Isaiah 43:25).
 God feels scorned and rejected when we abandon Him (Hosea 1:2).

 But most of all, God is love (1 John 4:8).
 God so loved mankind that God made us in His image (Genesis 1:26).
 Imagine the God of the universe making lowly man into God’s own image!
 The picture is beautifully breathtaking.
 God created man for a love relationship!
 All God’s actions point to God’s love, even His vengeance.
 God desperately wants man to love Him and will go through extreme lengths to make it happen.